 below a C or below passing on a state approved and administered content area exam.

-Course of Study (Administration and School Leadership) »
+Course of Study (Educational Administration and Leadership) »

 Course of Study (Curriculum and Instruction) »

 Course of Study (Elementary Education) »

 Courses of study may be adjusted during a student's time at Calvary.
 Students should consult with their advisor and/or the Registrar before finalizing a schedule each semester.